viamrobotics/docs/docs/manage/data/dataset.md

 Once you have added data to your dataset, you can view the data from the **DATASETS** tab by clicking on your dataset.

-You can also add or remove labels or tags from this menu or remove data from the dataset by clicking on an image and using the appearing menu.
+You can click on any image in the dataset and use its appearing menu in order to add or remove bounding box labels or tags, or remove that image from the dataset.

 ### Train a model on a dataset